senorprogrammer/til/README.md

 * create the `docs` directory: `mkdir docs`
 * push that up to GitHub

-Now run `til --help` to initialize everything and make sure it's working.
+Now run `go run til.go --help` to initialize everything and make sure it's working.

 ## Configuration

-When you first ran `til --help` it either exploded with an error message (open an issue here with the message), or it displayed the help info.
+When you first ran `go run til.go --help` it either exploded with an error message (open an issue here with the message), or it displayed the help info.
 If you saw help info, it also will have created a configuration file that you'll need to edit.

 The config file is in `~/.config/til/config.yml` (if you're an XDG kind of person, it will be wherever you've set that to).